 10.7 It is the responsibility of the Registrant with a Conflicted Name seeking registration at the second level to obtain the consent of the other Registrants with the Conflicted Name.
 The DNC will offer advice and information to the Registrant if required and may also offer the use of a mediator to assist in the process.

-10.8 If a Registrant has a Conflicted Name, the Registrant can express an interest to the DNC that the Equivalent of the Conflicted Name becomes an open second level domain during the Preferential Registration Period.
+10.8 If a Registrant has a Conflicted Name, the Registrant can express an interest to the DNC that the Equivalent of the Conflicted Name becomes an open second level domain.
 If the DNC receives an expression of such interest, it will seek the views of all the Registrants with the Conflicted Name to this approach.
 The consent of all the Registrants of the Conflicted Name and the DNC is required for this approach to proceed.